 THIS CLINIC WILL FILL VERY QUICKLY.
 If we are NOT able to accommodate your pet on this date, please contact one of the terrific groups on the “links” page who are also offering low-cost spay/neuter services.
 Thank you!

 THE BEST WAY TO MAKE AN APPOINTMENT IS VIA THE WEBSITE SCHEUDLING TAB OR E-MAIL.
 WE WORK FULL-TIME JOBS AND IT CAN SOMETIMES BE UP TO A WEEK BEFORE WE CAN RETURN ALL OF OUR PHONE CALLS, BUT WE CAN ACCESS E-MAIL MORE QUICKLY, USUALLY WITHIN A DAY OR TWO.
 WE APPRECIATE YOUR PATIENCE – THANK YOU!

-SpayNeuterOhio hosts the RASCAL Unit, (www.rascalunit.org) a mobile low/cost spay/neuter clinic, at various locations throughout the year.
+SpayNeuterOhio hosts the RASCAL Unit, (www.rascalunit.com) a mobile low/cost spay/neuter clinic, at various locations throughout the year.
 The clinic will run all day, with cats and dogs dropped off in 15 minute intervals between 9am and noon.
 The RASCAL unit can spay and neuter 30 surgeries plus 20 cat neuters in one day.
-The clinic also offers low-cost vaccinations and flea/heartworm treatment and preventative at an additional fee.
-Individuals will pick their animals back up between 2pm –8pm.
+The clinic also offers a limited number of low-cost vaccinations and flea/heartworm treatment and preventative at an additional fee.
+Individuals will pick their animals back up between 2pm –9pm.

 PLEASE SEE THE “LINKS” TAB FOR OTHER LOW-COST SPAY/NEUTER OPTIONS.